Historic Range: $27.30-$39.95

-A dual-purpose pack liner that works incredibly well as a fill bag for your sleeping pad.
-While designed to only work with Exped pads, a simple modification can adapt it for Therm-a-rest pads.
+A multi-purpose pack liner that works incredibly well as a pump bag for a sleeping pad.
+While designed to work with Exped pads, a simple modification can adapt it for Therm-a-Rest pads.

 - Easy to use

-- Mitigates wear on your sleeping pad by reducing moisture inside
+- Mitigates wear on a sleeping pad by reducing moisture inside

 - Modification needed to use with Therm-a-Rests

 Specs: Length: 27" Width: 19" Weight: 2 oz.
 Volume: 42 liters (2563 cu.in.).
 Warranty: 5 years

 Materials: Top: 15 D Ripstop Nylon, Silicone/PU coated, 1500 mm water column.
 Bottom: 15 D Ripstop Nylon, Silicone/PU coated, 1500 mm water column20 D Polyester, TPU Polyether Film Laminate, Hydrolysis resistant, Honeycomb embossed.

 I had previously been using the Exped Mini Pump to inflate my Therm-a-Rest Neoair Xlite, after I discovered that a small piece of bicycle tubing (road bike size 700c) fit over both the Exped fitting and the classic Therm-a-rest valve.
 It takes a little effort to stretch the tubing over the Exped fitting, so once in place, I just leave it there.
 The other end of the tubing will then slide easily over a Therm-a-rest valve but still creates a seal (don't ever throw away your flatted tubes...they can be re-purposed for many uses!).